Japanuspus/hugo-supermicro/README.md

 A bare-minimum [hugo][]-theme aiming to demonstrate all aspects of template system.

-HTML-comments indicate the sourece file of all generated code.
+HTML-comments indicate the source file of all generated code.

 [hugo]: https://gohugo.io/